cap-js/docs/tools/cds-typer.md

 Using anything but lambda functions for either CRUD handler or action implementation will make it impossible for the LSP to infer the parameter types.

-You can remedy this by specifying the expected type yourself via [JSDoc](https://jsdoc.app/) in JavaScript projects:
+You can remedy this by specifying the expected type with one of the following options:

+Using [JSDoc](https://jsdoc.app/) in JavaScript projects:

 ```js
 service.on('READ', Books, readBooksHandler)